O Christmas tree. O Christmas tree. How lovely are thy ornaments…

 4. Honor loved ones who passed away with remembrance ornaments

 I have chosen ornaments that represent close loved ones when they have passed.
-Not that they will ever be forgotten, but I love that I notice those ornaments walking by the tree and am reminded of their love more often.
+Not that we will ever forget them, but I love that I notice those ornaments walking by the tree and am reminded of that person more often.

 5. Purge meaningless ornaments